 If you go outside

-- Try to rest often in shaded areas.
+- Take it slow with outdoor activities – try to rest often in shaded areas.

 - Consider your neighbours: be respectful of pets and humans that need to rest/rehydrate in the shade at new locations temporarily.

 - NEVER leave children or pets alone in a parked car.
 Temperatures can rise rapidly to dangerous levels in enclosed vehicles.
 Be sun-safe and remember to protect yourself from the heat!
 Visit Sun Protection for tips and guidance.

 If you experience mild to moderate symptoms of heat-related illness (such as, but not limited to: dizziness, nausea/vomiting, muscle cramps, weakness) and are eligible for Community Health Services (see criteria below), then Island Health’s Community Virtual Care program may be able to support you.
 Using remote patient monitoring tools, you will have the support of a registered nurse to monitor your symptoms.